 I am Kirk Byram and I am running for Sheriff of Vanderburgh County.
 I would appreciate your vote.
 I am a life long resident of Vanderburgh County and a 21 year veteran of the Sheriff’s Office.
 I am a candidate you can count on.
-View the interview below to hear some of my new ideas as your new Sheriff.

 SOCIAL MEDIA.
 Social media is becoming more and more important to the people of our community.
 The Vanderburgh County Sheriff’s Office needs to do a much better job of staying in touch with the public for their ideas and concerns.
 Currently, the VCSO’s social media use is mostly news releases about crime and accidents, all negatives and no positives.
 We are failing to build a relationship with the people we protect and serve.
 Also, we need to publicly recognize deputies on social media for good deeds that currently go unnoticed.
 As sheriff I will increase the use of the internet, Facebook, and other social media for regular dialogue and information.
 (Aug 2013)